 Black Advocacy Training Programme

-Account CIC has been funded by NHS England to develop an advocate training programme that can work towards transforming the experience of Black men in secure.
+ACCOUNT was funded by NHS England to develop and deliver an Black Advocate Training programme to transform the experience of Black men in secure care.

-In 2016, Account CIC were involved in service-user engagement with Black men in low and medium forensic services across nine regions of England.
-This research identified the key concerns for this group.
-Following the research further engagement was carried out to see what Black men thought would help to improve their differential experience.
-As an outcome of this engagement three pilot projects were developed: personal development, peer mentoring and advocacy.
+In 2016 ACCOUNT led on a project with Informed Thinking engaging with Black male inpatients in low and medium forensic services across nine regions of England.
+This research identified key concerns for this group, and following further engagement with inpatients three culturally specific pilot projects were funded: personal development, peer mentoring and advocacy.

 ACCOUNT was successful in bidding for the culturally appropriate advocacy pilot and delivered a 10-week programme - coproduced with experts by experience.
 The pilot brought together key partners including the British Institute for Human Rights and Catalyst 4 Change.
 A independent evaluation was carried out by Niche Consulting highlighting the success of the programme and the challenges that were overcome.